Frequently Asked Questions

 Is unlimited calling included?

-Unlimited local calling is included with TCC phone service.
-See our Phone Support page or the front of our phone book for local calling areas.
-Long Distance is billed at $ .12 per minute or by special long distance package for numbers in the U.S. For numbers outside the U.S., rates vary by destination.
-Please contact TCC if you need further information.
+Unlimited* local and long distance calling is included with TCC phone service. (*Unlimited regular/normal usage) See our Phone Support page or the front of our phone book for local calling areas.
+Please contact TCC if you need information about special calling packages or for calling outside the U.S..

 Can I keep my phone number?

-Yes, when you switch to TCC phone service, you can bring your current phone number with you.
+Yes, when you switch to TCC phone service, you may be able to bring your current phone number with you.
 There is a process in place for porting numbers; please contact TCC if you are interested in porting your number.

 How do I setup and use Voicemail?